-Accommodation: Yellow Pagoda Hotel (or similar) Standard Hotel
+ACCOMMODATION: Yellow Pagoda Hotel (or similar) Grade: Comfortable Hotel

-Single room available

-Meals Provided: None

-DAY 2 - In Kathmandu

-After breakfast we will have a full briefing on the trekking days ahead, followed by a chance to visit a local hire shop to pick up any last minute equipment still needed.
+DAY 2 - Trek briefing followed by a walking tour of Old Kathmandu After breakfast we will have a full briefing on the trekking days ahead, followed by a chance to visit a local hire shop to pick up any last minute equipment still needed.
 Following this, we then have a walking tour of the city, visiting the bazaars and the temples of old Kathmandu in the company of a local Nepalese guide.
 Nepal's bustling capital is a captivating mix of spice sellers and potters, rickshaws and sacred cows, all crowded together amidst a city of vibrant noise and colour.
-Our sightseeing this morning takes in the sumptuous majesty of Durbar Square and its collection of ornate palaces, courtyards and temples, as well as the Asan Bazaar and the Kumari Ghar, home to the living goddess of the Kumari Devi.
-This afternoon we then plan to visit Swayambunath Temple, affectionately known as the monkey temple.
-The temple complex is perched on top of a hill to the west of central Kathmandu, offering views across the entire valley.
-At the centre is a large stupa with a glittering golden spire decorated with the eyes of Buddha looking out in all four directions.
-There are also several small temples at the site which we can visit before making our way back to our hotel.
+Our sightseeing takes in the sumptuous majesty of Durbar Square and its collection of ornate palaces, courtyards and temples, as well as the Asan Bazaar and the Kumari Ghar, home to the living goddess of the Kumari Devi.